Showing 1-20 of 86 products

 Look for the following features in a transportation or trucking industry accounting software program:

-|Safety & compliance||Between fuel taxes and other surcharges and restricting driver hours, transportation software helps improve compliance in this heavily regulated industry.
+|Safety and compliance||Between fuel taxes and other surcharges and restricting driver hours, transportation software helps improve compliance in this heavily regulated industry.
 This includes driver qualification, physicals, drug screens, MVRs, remedial action and flags to the dispatcher for drivers not in compliance.|

-|Fleet management||The Department of Transportation—as well as the business itself—wants every accident and maintenance detail to be reported.
+|Fleet maintenance||The Department of Transportation—as well as the business itself—wants every accident and maintenance detail to be reported.
 Fleet management modules make it easy to report accidents, process claims, schedule repairs and routine maintenance and track the value for tax and financial management purposes.|

-|Reservations, routing & dispatch||Software designed specifically for the transportation industry usually includes dispatching capabilities, which allow the user to integrate load orders, plan routes, optimize trips and estimate costs to support rate quoting.
+|Reservations, routing and dispatch||Software designed specifically for the transportation industry usually includes dispatching capabilities, which allow the user to integrate load orders, plan routes, optimize trips and estimate costs to support rate quoting.
 Additional modules like flight tracking can provide estimated plane departure or arrival times, and passenger vehicles like airplanes or limousines will benefit from a reservation system that can manage customer profiles, send email confirmations and even accept online requests.|

 |Mobile solutions||Mobile solutions are critical for effective communication between the drivers and the corporate office.
 Mobile features for transportation and trucking will let the dispatcher send orders, pickup and delivery information and route maps to the drivers’ smart phone or onboard GPS.
 Then, trip/freight status can be electronically sent back to the dispatcher (with GPS verification), while the driver uses a smart phone to scan and send load documents and trip reports.|